Hamid Jamali

 • Principal supervisor: Majid Nabavi, Adding value to Iranian national current research information system (SEMAT) using customisation of its data model, completed in 2016 at Iranian Research Institute for Information Science and Technology (IRANDOC).

-I am an active member of Association for Information Science and Technology (ASIS&T) and an Associate Member of the Australian Library and Information Association (ALIA).
-I am also a member of the editorial board of the following journals:
+I am a life member of the International Society for Scientometrics and Informetrics, and a member of the editorial board of the following journals:

 • International Journal of Information Science and Management